Frequently Asked Questions

 Does Alberta Health Care Insurance Plan (AHCIP) cover all medical services?

-What health services are not covered under Alberta Health Care Insurance Plan (AHCIP)?
+What health services are not covered under AHCIP?

-Medical services that we offer at our clinic and are not covered by the AHCIP include:
+Certain services are not covered by the AHCIP including:

 • Driver’s medical exam